 - 1/2 tsp salt

-- pinch of pepper
+- pinch of black pepper

-- 6-8 slices cooked bacon, roughly chopped
+- 6-8 slices cooked bacon, roughly chopped into bite-size pieces

 - Make the pie crust: Ingredients and directions can be found here – cut the recipe in half.
 Once the crust is made, slightly flatten the ball of dough into a thick disc, wrap tightly in plastic wrap, and chill in the freezer for 45 minutes or in the fridge for 2 hours or up to 48 hours.
 (This is a good time to cook your bacon!)Tip: Pie dough can be frozen for 1-2 months before using.
 Thaw in the fridge overnight.

 This post contains affiliate links.
 This in no way affects the cost of the item.
 It simply allows us to earn a small fee if you purchase an item using the link provided.
 Thanks for supporting Blue Bowl!